perverse/creditorwatch-test/README.md

 This layer is used to bootstrap the various wiring required for the app to function.
 This includes bootstrapping the service container, application config and routing.
 This layer selects the different modules to be included into the application stack.

 ### Modules
-Modules are discrete, decoupled coolections of data logic relating to a particular business function of the system.
+Modules are discrete, decoupled collections of logic relating to a particular business function of the system.
 They are structured using an MVC-ish pattern.
 Each module comprises of 4 layers - Controllers, Services, Repositories and Views.

 #### Controller
 The responsibility of the controller layer is to collect data from a request, pass it to the business logic (service) layer and then bind the returns data to a View object.
 Controllers serve as the HTTP interface to the business logic of the application, and would be replaced by something else if you were to write another interface (such as websockets, CLI, etc) to this logic.